Canada venues

 Ontario

-Barrie Country Club, Bayview Golf & Country Club, Beverly Golf & Country Club, Bigwin Island Golf Club, Camelot Golf & Country Club, Cedar Brae Golf Club, ClubLink, Credit Valley Golf & Country Club, Donalda Club, Dundas Valley Golf & Curling Club, Galt Country Club, Granite Golf, Hamilton Golf & Country Club, Ladies’ Golf Club of Toronto, Lambton Golf & Country Club, London Hunt Club, Lookout Point Country Club, Mad River Golf Club, Magna Golf Club, Maple City Country Club, Markland Wood Golf Club, Mississaugua Golf & Country Club, Muskoka Lakes Golf & Country Club, Oakdale Golf & Country Club, Ontario Racquet Club, Oshawa Golf & Curling Club, Peterborough Golf & Country Club, Port Credit Yacht Club, Rideau View Golf Club, RiverBend Golf Community, Rosedale Golf Club, Sarnia Golf & Curling Club, St Andrews East Golf Club, St. George’s Golf & Country Club, Summit Golf Club, The Briars Golf Club, The Club at North Halton, The London Club, The National Club, The Toronto Hunt Club, Toronto Club, University Club of Toronto, West Haven Golf & Country Club, Weston Golf & Country Club, Windsor Yacht Club
+Balmy Beach Club, Beach Grove Golf & Country Club, Beverly Golf & Country Club, Black Bear Ridge Golf Club, Brantford Golf & Country Club, Camelot Golf & Country Club, Carleton Golf & Yacht Club, ClubLink, Credit Valley Golf & Country Club, Donalda Club, Essex Golf & Country Club, Granite Golf, Hamilton Golf & Country Club, Ladies’ Golf Club of Toronto, Lambton Golf & Country Club, London Hunt Club, Lookout Point Country Club, Mad River Golf Club, Magna Golf Club, Maple Downs Golf & Country Club, Markland Wood Golf Club, Mill Run Golf Club, Mississaugua Golf & Country Club, Muskoka Lakes Golf & Country Club, Ontario Racquet Club, Oshawa Golf & Curling Club, Peterborough Golf & Country Club, Port Credit Yacht Club, Rideau View Golf Club, RiverBend Golf Community, Rosedale Golf Club, Sarnia Golf & Curling Club, Saugeen Golf Club, St. George’s Golf & Country Club, St. Thomas Golf & Country Club, Summit Golf Club, The Briars Golf Club, The Club at North Halton, The National Club, The Thornhill Club, Toronto Club, Toronto Cricket Skating and Curling Club, University Club of Toronto, Windsor Yacht Club

 Quebec